How Often to Wash Bedding

 • When symptoms persist, allergy testing and targeted treatments like immunotherapy may be needed.

-Bedding allergies symptoms include sweat, itch, or cough at night
+Bedding allergies symptoms often include sweat, itch, or cough at night

 1. What Are Bedding Allergies Symptoms?

-Bedding allergies symptoms often mimic a cold, but they tend to linger and worsen overnight.
-According to the Cleveland Clinic and Mayo Clinic, common signs include:
+Bedding allergies can feel like a cold, but they linger and often worsen at night.
+Common signs include:

 • Nasal congestion, runny nose, sneezing